dl9lj/pa/README.md

-#Power Amplifier
+#pa

-with Interface to Hermes Lite 2 (HL2)
+Power Amplifier with Interface to Hermes Lite 2 (HL2)

 Frontpanel
 - Push-Button for turning 50V supply